What are Amylose and Amylopectin?

 The chemical formula for this compound is (C6H10O5)n

 It also has a surface tension of 74.4 ± 5.0 dyne/cm

-Amylose molecules tend to form extensive hydrogen bonds which make the molecules less susceptible to the enzymatic degradation.
+When exposed to hydrogen amylase molecules tend to form very tight bonds which make these molecules less prone to enzymatic degradation.

 Uses of Amylose (C6H10O5)n